 Australian native plants that you can grow indoors

 Some Australian natives can work indoors because of how they grow naturally.
-Many originate from rainforest margins, shaded gullies and forest understories.
+Many originate from rainforest margins, shaded gullies and forest understories — places with filtered light, higher humidity and water that moves slowly through the soil.
+These are conditions that can be partially mirrored indoors.

 Some of these plants are easier than others and a few have very little margin for error.
 But if you understand where they come from and adjust how you water, prune and pot them, they are well worth trying in your home.

-Hoya australis (Hoya australis)
+Hoya (Hoya australis)

-A climber that naturally grows upside down at times trailing from tree canopies, which is why it adapts so easily to hanging planters and shelving indoors.
+A climber that naturally grows upside down at times, trailing from tree canopies — which is why it adapts so easily to hanging planters and shelving indoors.

 Indoor care